maierbn/opendihu/doc/sphinx/settings/hyperelasticity.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Fiber meshes that will be used to determine the fiber direction, used for anisotropic materials

-fiberDirection
+fiberDirection, fiberDirectionInElement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If fiberMeshNames is empty, directly set the constant fiber direction, in element coordinate system.
-Example: ``[0,0,1]``
+If fiberMeshNames is empty, directly set the constant fiber direction.
+Either use `fiberDirection` to specify a direction in the global coordinate system, or use `fiberDirectionInElement` to specify the direction in the element coordinate system.
+The direction should be a vector, e.g., ``[0,0,1]``

 Nonlinear Solver
 ^^^^^^^^^^^^^^^^^^^^^^^